Mixdown Tutorial Part 3 - Percussion

 Context in the mix

-The percussion is the part that fits in between the main hits of the kick and snare drum, it can include many different sounds including hi-hats, tom drums, bongos, tambourines etc. Getting this part right will help develop the pace of a track and can really make a drum sound much more interesting to listen to.
+The percussion is the part that fits in between the main hits of the kick and snare drum, it can include many different elements including hi-hats, tom drums, bongos, tambourines etc. mastering this part will help develop the pace of a track and can really make a drum sound much more interesting to listen to.

 With the Kick and snare already taking care of the lower frequencies it leaves the high end free to be occupied by the percussive sounds. hi-hats generally don't have a great deal of low end and can be hi-passed to free up space for other instruments.

-Lower sounds like bongos and tom drums usually sit around the midrange and although they can sound dull without enough high end they don't need as much as hats.
+Lower instruments like bongos and tom drums usually sit around the midrange and although they can sound dull without enough high end they don't need as much as hats.

 One thing to point out is that although a boost in the high end of the hat's can make them come alive, too much and you can have a very harsh sound very quickly.
 One thing to test if the hats are too present in a mix is to play the track quietly in a pair of headphones.
 You'll soon hear whether they need to go down or not (compared to when you are blasting out the mix full volume on some bass heavy speakers!)

 The percussion in comparison to kicks and snares can get away with a slightly less compressed sound.
 If the instruments are a little too 'clicky' it may be worth looking into compression with a fast attack time or an envelope shaper to smooth the sound out a little.